wholien/sg-sublime/README.md

 ## Setup

-1. The plugin assumes `godef` is present at `$GOPATH/bin/godef`.
-If you don't already have it, you need install `godef`:
+1. The plugin assumes `godef` is installed in the `bin` folder of one of your `GOPATH` workspaces.
+If you don't already have `godef` installed, run the following command:

 	`go get -v github.com/rogpeppe/godef`